Niall Kelly, MSc (Mngt), Organisation Development consultant, certified Alexander Technique Teacher

 My whole career has been dedicated to helping people change for success.
 I first became involved in this process when working in marine and aviation communications at the beginning of my career.
 I then moved on to industrial relations and HR management.
 This lead me to forming my own organization development and executive coaching consultancy, and since 2001 I began studying and teaching the Alexander Technique.

-Initially, I was of the view that when it comes to change, if you got to their minds, their hearts would follow.
+Initially, I was of the view that when it comes to change if you got to their minds, their hearts would follow.
 Not so.
 It was only when I began studying the Alexander Technique for chronic back pain that I discovered you also need peoples bodies, and in particular, their neural system and physiology.

 I had injured my back in my early twenties playing rugby.
-I was caught in a scrum collapse and suffered a severely over-stretched back muscle injury.
+I had been caught in a scrum collapse and suffered a severely over-stretched back muscle injury.
 Despite doing everything by the book, I endured ongoing back pain for the next 30 years, with intermittent back spasms, which would leave me immobile.
 I even ended up in traction for a week and under the threat of surgery to fuse two of my vertebrae!
 My final serious spasm coincided with a workshop on the Alexander Technique and there I finally found relief.

 Through the Alexander Technique I also found that resistance to change also exists in the body.
 It is not wholly in the mind.
 Change effectively de-skills people.
 The immediate response then is the firing of the Fear Reflex.
 Fight, flight, freeze become the order of the day.

-From my work in executive coaching and the Alexander Technique, I have come to see how physiologic responses get in the way, unconsciously.
-They amplify the fear responses, especially if there has previously been a similar, painful experience, and create a resistance even the most willing to change, find hard to address.
+From my work in executive coaching and the Alexander technique, I have come to see how physiologic responses get in the way, unconsciously.
+They amplify the fear responses, especially if there has previously been a similar, painful experience, and create a resistance even the most willing to change find hard to address.